kookster/OmniAuthDemo/Readme.md

 		find_or_create_by_name(name)
 	end

 # Adding another provider: omniauth-github

-For oauth(2), you need to be deployed, so I have the demo app on heroku:
+For oauth, nice to be deployed to register an app, so I have the demo app on heroku:

 	http://omniauthdemo.herokuapp.com/